mistorvadysha/BlockMixerMod/README.md

 <img src="./media/gif1.gif" width="240"> <img src="./media/gif2.gif" width="240">

 **How it works**
-After you put the block, the mod chooses a random slot from your chosen to mixing slots and automatically switches your character's selection to it.
+After you put the block, the mod chooses a random slot from BlockMixer's binded slots and automatically switches your character's selection to it.

 **Requirements**
 - [Fabric](https://fabricmc.net/use/installer/) for Minecraft 1.18.X